HarkSpace/Hark/CONTRIBUTING.md

-# HuLa - Contributing Guide 🌟
+# Hark - Contributing Guide 🌟

-We're thrilled that you want to contribute to HuLa! 😄
+We're thrilled that you want to contribute to Hark! 😄

-HuLa is an open-source project, and we welcome your collaboration.
+Hark is an open-source project, and we welcome your collaboration.
 Before you jump in, let's make sure you're all set to contribute effectively and have loads of fun along the way!

 ## Fork the Repository